 - The Chairman of the Planning Committee has sole discretion on whether a person can speak or not and retains overall responsibility for the smooth running of the meeting.
 His/her decision on procedural matters must be adhered to.

 If in public you say something about a person which is not true, even if you believe it to be true, you may be sued and have to pay compensation.
 Therefore, you need to be very careful about any criticism you wish to make of people.

 Councillors are able to speak more freely and bluntly while in Council or Committee meetings than members of the public.

 You, as a member of the public, do not have the same protection.

 What will happen at the meeting?

-Planning committees usually start at 7pm and are held in the Council Chamber at the Civic Centre, Ashford.
+Planning Committee meetings usually start at 7pm and are held in the Council Chamber at the Civic Centre, Ashford.